What are the limits on Commercial Bank Lending?: Failures in Systemic Regulation

-Although the Asset Backed Security problem explains the growth in debt that has occurred, it does not explain the growth in the money supply that has accompanied it.
-Somewhat uniquely of the many regulatory challenges that the reserve banking system has created down the centuries, the Asset Backed Security problem, in and of itself does not cause the banks, or the banking system to "print money."
+While the asset backed security problem explains the dramatic growth in banking sector debt that has occurred over the last three decades, it does not explain the accompanying growth in the money supply.
+Somewhat uniquely of the many regulatory challenges that the banking system has created down the centuries, the asset backed security problem, in and of itself does not cause the banks, or the banking system to "print money".

-The regulatory failure that is allowing the banking system to do this, lies in permitting the inclusion of debt instruments as part of equity capital.
+The question of what exactly constitutes money in modern banking systems is a non-trivial one.
+As the examples above show, bank loans create money in the form of bank deposits, and bank deposits can be used directly for monetary purposes either through cheques or more usually now direct electronic transfer.
+For economic purposes then, bank deposits can be regarded as directly equivalent to physical money.
+The reality within the banking system however is somewhat more complex, in that transfers between bank deposits must be performed using deposits in the clearing mechanisms, either through the reserves at the central bank, or the bank's own asset deposits at other banks.
+Nominally limits on the total quantity of central bank reserves should in turn limit the growth in bank deposits from bank lending, but it is clear from the monetary statistics that this is not the case.

-Individually, commercial banks are limited in the amount of money they can lend.
-They are limited first, by the total amount of money they have on deposit, secondly by any reserve requirements for those accounts, although these have been severely reduced in most banking systems, and finally by the ratio of their equity capital to their outstanding, risk weighted, loans.
+Individually commercial banks are limited in the amount of money they can lend.
+They are limited by any reserve requirements for their deposits, by the accounting framework that surrounds the precise classification of assets and liabilities within their locale, and by the ratio of their equity or regulatory capital to their outstanding, risk weighted loans as recommended by the Basel Accords.
+However none of these limits is sufficient to prevent uncontrolled expansion.

+Reserve requirements at the central bank can only effectively limit bank deposits if they apply to all accounts in the system, and the central bank maintains control over any mechanisms that allow individual banks to increase their reserve holdings.
+This appears not to be the case.
+In the US system for example, only Net Transaction Accounts(non-interest chequing accounts) carry a reserve requirement, there are no restrictions on inter-bank lending of reserves, and banks can increase their reserve holdings by depositing treasury instruments which can be bought on the open market.

-To be adequately capitalized under the Basel accords, a bank must maintain a ratio of at least 8\% between its Tier 1 and Tier 2 capital reserves, and its loans.
-Equity capital reserves are provided by a bank's owners and shareholders when the bank is created, and represent a quantity of assets which exists to protect the bank's depositors against loan defaults.
-Understandably, the Basel treaties place considerable emphasis on the safety of the financial instruments the reserve is held in, and only a restricted set of instruments can qualify.
+Basel capital restrictions can also limit bank lending.
+Assets(loans) held by banks are classified by type, and have accordingly different percentage capital requirements.
+Regulatory capital requirements are divided into two tiers of capital with different provisions and risk categorisation applying to instruments held in them.
+To be adequately capitalised under the Basel accords, a bank must maintain a ratio of at least 8\% between its Tier 1 and Tier 2 capital reserves, and its loans.
+Equity capital reserves are provided by a bank's owners and shareholders when the bank is created, and exist to provide a buffer protecting the bank's depositors against loan defaults.